devantler/issue-tracker/README.md

 </details>

-This is a repo to contain my roadmap issues.
+This is a repo to contain epic issues that span multiple repos.